cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 ## Importing the data

+We import Pandas as usual.

 ```
 In [1]: import pandas as pd
 ```
 In this example, we use a remote data source.
-In Pandas, this works the same as with a local file, the only difference is in the path.
-The data files of this course can be found in the same GitHub repository as the document that you're reading.
+In Pandas, remote source files work the same as local files, the only difference being in the path.
+The source files for this course can be found in the same GitHub repository as the document that you're reading.
 The path for these files can be inputted as follows.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/cinnData/PythonBootcamp/main/Data/'
 ```

-We import the data to a Pandas data frame with the function `read_csv`.
+To import the data to a Pandas data frame we use the function `read_csv()`.
 In this example, we use the parameter `index_col` to specify the column `listing_id` as the index.

 ```
 In [3]: df = pd.read_csv(path + 'airbnb.csv', index_col=0)